8 perfect autumn pub walks in Hertfordshire

 Take this pretty walking route through a trio of villages starting at The Three Tuns in Ashwell.
 Pass Newnham Hill – which has mesmerising views over the countryside – and head towards the second village on the trail, Caldecote.
 The trail takes walkers past the stunning, historic Caldecote Manor before leading towards the third village, Hinxworth.
 You will pass through fields and kissing gates and the medieval manor, Hinxworth Place, on your way before arriving in Hinxworth.
 From the village you will walk back to Ashwell through more pretty countryside and over the River Rhee.

-The pub: stomachs should be rumbling when you arrive back in Ashwell so head inside the lovely Bushel and Strike, one of our 2016 Food & Drink Awards finalists.
-Order a raved-about steak with peppercorn sauce and chips.
+The pub: stomachs should be rumbling when you arrive back in Ashwell so head inside the lovely Bushel and Strike, one of our 2016 Food & Drink Awards finalists, for something from the BBQ menu which includes beef brisket with a chilli jam.
 For a quirky post-meal adventure, discover the history of the bubonic plague that can be explored in the village.

 For a map of this walk, click here.